MLton/mlton/README.md

 # can now ./configure && make && make install && make clean
 ```

-To uninstall, simply delete the directory containing MLton installation.
+To uninstall, simply delete the directory containing the MLton installation.

 ## Resources